TOMToolkit/tom_base/docs/common/email_configuration.rst

 - **Approval notices**: the new user is notified when a superuser approves their account.
 - **Password reset**: ``TOM_PASSWORD_RESET_ENABLED = True`` adds the "Forgot your password?" flow.

-(See :doc:`Accounts and Authentication <authentication>` for the features themselves.)
+(See :doc:`Accounts and Authentication <authentication>` for descriptions of the features themselves.)

-When email is not configured, or a send fails, these features degrade with guidance in the UI rather than breaking (see `What happens when email is not configured or  when sends fail`_ below).
+When email is not configured, or a send fails, guidance is provided in the UI.
+(See `What happens when email is not configured or  when sends fail`_ below).

 Configuring the backend
 -------------------------

-Email delivery is standard Django — TOM Toolkit adds no email settings of its own.
-The complete reference is Django's `Sending email <https://docs.djangoproject.com/en/5.2/topics/email/>`_ topic guide; this section only puts the settings in TOM context.
+Email delivery is standard Django and TOM Toolkit adds no email settings of its own.
+The complete reference is Django's `Sending email <https://docs.djangoproject.com/en/5.2/topics/email/>`_ topic guide.

 In the tutorial section above, we configured an email backend that prints to stdout, which is useful for development.
 For production, point Django's SMTP backend (the default) at your mail relay, and say who your TOM's mail comes from and who its administrators are::

+    # from your email provider
     EMAIL_HOST = 'smtp.example.org'  # your institution's or provider's SMTP relay
     EMAIL_PORT = 587
     EMAIL_HOST_USER = 'tom@example.org'
     EMAIL_HOST_PASSWORD = os.getenv('EMAIL_HOST_PASSWORD', '')  # keep secrets out of settings.py
     EMAIL_USE_TLS = True
+    #
     DEFAULT_FROM_EMAIL = 'tom@example.org'  # the From: address on everything the TOM sends
     MANAGERS = [('TOM admins', 'admins@example.org')]  # registration requests go here